IHE/ITI.PCF/input/pagecontent/volume-1.md

 #### 53.2.3.5 Explicit Intermediate Additional PurposeOfUse Option

 This option provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse that is not listed in the **Explicit Basic Option** vocabulary.
 This would tend to be used with Clinical Research projects, where the purposeOfUse is a code assigned to a specific Clinical Research Project.
 This may be used for other purposeOfUse codes.
 Where **Explicit Basic Option** has some well-known purposeOfUse codes, this option is used for other codes.

+One specific use of this Option is to enable Break-Glass.
+Where the Consent can have a permission explicitly allowing the PurposeOfUse of Break-Glass (#BTG).
+In this case the Consent would have restrictions, that can be overridden by an authorized Break-Glass.
+The logic that determines that the given user is authorized, and has declared Break-Glass is out-of-scope of this implementation guide as it is very user-interface and policy specific.
+The encoding in the Consent, and the encoding in the Access Token is defined here.

 ### 53.2.4 Explicit Advanced Option